 Charting: In Active Trader Pro, charting is cleanly laid out and includes 22 different drawing tools, 166 optional studies, custom user profiles, chart trading, alerts, notes, and more.
 Recognia is also incorporated to automate the identification of common technical patterns.

-Fidelity’s mobile experience is cleanly designed, bug-free, and delivers a phenomenal experience for investors.
-While active traders may be left wanting more, for the majority, Fidelity delivers, winning our award, No. 1 Investor App, in 2020.
+Fidelity offers three mobile applications, its flagship mobile trading app, NetBenefits for payroll, and Fidelity Spire, which is designed to help you financially plan and set goals.
+For this review, we focused on the trading app where Fidelity’s mobile experience is cleanly designed, bug-free, and delivers a phenomenal experience for investors.
+While active traders may be left wanting more, for the majority, Fidelity delivers, winning our award, No. 1 Investor App, in 2021.

 Customizable dashboard: Upon logging in, a unique, customizable dashboard experience, displayed as a personalized feed, greets you.
-In your personalized feed, market cards float on top of varying scenery images that rotate after each login, creating an experience found nowhere else.
+Market cards float on top of varying scenery images that rotate after each login in your personalized feed, creating an experience found nowhere else.
 Cards cover everything, from market news to portfolio and watch list insights.
 As far as customizable dashboards go, Fidelity’s is my favorite.

-Mobile app drawbacks: While Fidelity thrives in its offering of research on mobile, it struggles in the active trader department.
-For example, charting is clean and includes after-hours charts, which is nice; however, only seven indicators are available – well below the industry average of over 30.
+Mobile app drawbacks: While Fidelity thrives in its offering of mobile research, it struggles in the active trader department.
+For example, charting is clean and includes after-hours charts, which is nice; however, only seven indicators (two in Android) are available – well below the industry average of over 30.
 The app experience is also built primarily around investors.
 To better serve active traders, Fidelity should consider a separate dedicated app, a strategy employed by both TD Ameritrade and E*TRADE.

 Offering of Investments